-A list of faults can be generated by calling
+A list of faults can be generated from the input file by calling

-''' std::vector<gridpack::dynamic_simulation::DSBranch::Event> getFaults(gridpack::utility::Configuration::CursorPtr cursor) '''
+''' std::vector<gridpack::dynamic_simulation::DSFullBranch::Event> getFaults(gridpack::utility::Configuration::CursorPtr cursor) '''

 If the cursor variable is pointed at a Dynamic_simulation block inside the input file (as in the example input block above) then this function will return a list of faults from the input deck.
 However, it is also possible that the cursor could be pointed to the contents of another file.
 As long as it is pointed to a block containing a faultEvents block, this function will return a list of faults.
+This allows users to declare a large list of faults in a separate file and then access the list by including the external file name as a parameter in the input deck of their application.

-The monitoring of generators specified in the input deck can be set up by calling void setGeneratorWatch()
+The monitoring of generators specified in the input deck can be set up by calling